eannefawcett/Classifying-Gene-Locus-by-Protein-Composition/README.md

 ## Grading Rubric

-Online students can find a PDF of the grading rubric for the project [here](https://github.com/learn-co-curriculum/dsc-mod-5-project/blob/master/module5_project_rubric.pdf).
-On-campus students should contact their instructor for more information.
+Online students can find a PDF of the grading rubric for the project [here](https://github.com/learn-co-curriculum/dsc-mod-5-project/blob/master/module5_project_rubric.pdf). _Note: On-campus students may have different requirements, please speak with your instructor._